Gnu Carbon Credit 2015 - 2010 Review by The Good Ride

-The Gnu Carbon Credit tweaked their BTX profile a little bit in 2014.
-It’s pretty similar to the older BTX profile but it has a little more stability between the feet thanks to a flat to a slight camber after the rocker.
+The Gnu Carbon Credit tweaked their BTX profile a little bit in 2014 and kept it the same in 2015.
+It’s pretty similar to the older BTX profile but it has a little bit more stability between the feet thanks to a flat to a slight camber after the rocker.
 It gives you a little more stability but it’s not close to C2 BTX or other hybrid rocker profiles that Mervin makes.
 It’s still at the bottom of the stability chart but the bottom just got moved up a little bit.
-The 2013 models and below are still really good boards but the 2014 Gnu Carbon Credit is the call.
+The 2013 models and below are still really good boards but the 2014 and 2015 Gnu Carbon Credit is the call.

 Conditions: Mostly hard snow one day and then softer good sierra snow the other day.